Consumer Proposal Vancouver

 This note will stay on your credit report for three years after all of your proposal payments have been made.

-But, what you do after you make you last proposal payment greatly affects your credit score.
+But, what you do after you make your last proposal payment greatly affects your credit score.
 The sooner you take positive steps towards rebuilding your credit, the faster your credit score can rise.

-What Happens to Your Debt When You File a Consumer Proposal?
+What Happens to Your Debt When You File a Consumer Proposal in Vancouver?

 When you file a consumer proposal Vancouver, you’re essentially asking your creditors if they would accept less than you actually owe them.
 You’re proposing to them that you’ll make specific payments over a specified amount of time.
 During the consumer proposal period, your debts will still exist at the credit reporting bureaus as well as with the creditors.